Robert-Aduviri/data-engineering-nd/postgres-modeling/Project_context.md

 as well as an ETL pipeline that transfers the data from the JSON logs into the database, such that the analytics team can run queries on it.

-The project involves defining fact and dimension tables for a star schema for a particular analytic focus, and writing an ETL pipeline that transfers data from files in two local directories into these tables in Postgres using Python and SQL.

 ## Schema for Song Play Analysis

 Using the song and log datasets, we'll create a star schema optimized for queries on song play analysis.
 This includes the following tables.